 - Managing the batteries’ lifecycle.

-In 2025, manufacturers are expected to continue making efforts to address the above-mentioned challenges and succeed in implementing green initiatives (e.g., they can partner with external organizations providing sustainability solutions, look for renewable fuel technologies, invest in electrification, etc.).
+In 2026, manufacturers are expected to continue making efforts to address the above-mentioned challenges and succeed in implementing green initiatives (e.g., they can partner with external organizations providing sustainability solutions, look for renewable fuel technologies, invest in electrification, etc.).
+For example, the survey by the UK Manufacturer’s Organisation reveals that 8 out of 10 manufacturing companies are embedding “green” strategies in their business plans for the next 5 years.

 In addition, industrial companies will continue working on electrification and reducing carbon footprint of their products, which is confirmed by the results of Deloitte’s investor reports.
 [1]

 Finally, achieving sustainability will be impossible without leveraging the so-called green software—the tools that help reduce waste, optimize energy consumption, and reduce the environmental impact of manufacturing facilities.
-So, in 2025 and beyond, manufacturers will integrate software tools that help them meet sustainability requirements (reducing waste, achieving energy efficiency and carbon neutrality).
-[2]
+So, in 2026 and beyond, manufacturers will integrate software tools that help them meet sustainability requirements (reducing waste, achieving energy efficiency and carbon neutrality) and continue following manufacturing sustainability trends [2].

 Providing aftermarket services